 - Boiled eggs

-- Yogurt cups or Greek yogurt
+- Yogurt cups or Greek yogurt/Yogurt with a sprinkle of granola

 - Pre-portioned nuts or trail mix